jcosborn/qex/src/experimental/graph/DESIGN.md

 Backward builders are the expected place to recover erased raw inputs or upstreams, because each backward builder is tied to one forward operator and knows the concrete operand types it stored.

+`toGvalue(grt, gauge)` copies caller gauge storage into graph-owned storage.
+After construction, graph state changes should happen through the returned graph value and `updated`; mutating the original caller gauge must not silently change a graph leaf.

+`gaugeSnapshot` returns a copy, not a live view of graph-owned storage.
+Code that intentionally mutates graph-owned gauge storage must use `mutateGauge` so the freshness epoch is marked even though the storage update happens in place.
+The top-level `gauge` module does not re-export `unsafeGaugeStorage`; direct storage access is for gauge implementation modules that import `gauge/shared`.

 Zero-valued gauges are ordinary zeroed storage, not a privileged semantic flag.
 There is no separate zero-state fast path to keep in sync with the payload.